Ern-Rep/Ghost-Town/README.md

 # Ghost-Town
-Repository for microservice program.
+Repository for dictionary program.
 This is for a class project at my school.